An EZ-structure for the mapping class group: Proof of the main Theorem

 The following result relies on work of Gabai \cite{Ga14}, see also \cite{BB19}.

-\begin{proposition} The covering dimension of ${\cal X}(S)$ is finite \end{proposition} \begin{proof} We proceed by induction on the complexity of the surface $S$.
-If $S$ is an annulus, then its geometric boundary consists of two points and there is nothing to show.
+\begin{proposition} The covering dimension of ${\cal X}(S)$ is finite \end{proposition} \begin{proof} If $S$ is an annulus then ${\cal X}(S)$ consists of two points and there is nothing to show.
 Consider next a four-holed sphere or a one-holed torus $S$.
-Then the boundary ${\cal X}(S)$ of $S$ is a Cantor set, which has covering dimension zero (corresponding to the fact that the mapping class group of $S$ is virtually free).
+By Example \ref{oncepuncturedtorus} and Example \ref{farey}, the geometric boundary as a topological space is homeomorphic to the Gromov boundary of the hyperbolic group ${\rm PSL}(2,\mathbb{Z})$.
+Since the group ${\rm PSL}(2,\mathbb{Z})$ is virtually free, the boundary ${\cal X}(S)$ of $S$ is a Cantor set, which has covering dimension zero.